 The SPI interface is a full duplex synchronous serial data link.
-It is a four-line interface with pin names SDI, SDO, SCK and GPIO.
-Pins SDI and SDO are the Serial Data Input and Serial Data Output lines, the SCK pin is the Serial Clock line and GPIO is general purpose I/O. As the SPI interface pins are pin-shared with normal I/O pins and with the I2C function pins, the SPI interface pins must first be selected by setting correct bits in the SIMC0 and SIMC2 registers.
+It is a four line interface with pin names SDI, SDO, SCK and $\overline{SCS}$ .
+Pins SDI and SDO are the Serial Data Input and Serial Data Output lines, the SCK pin is the Serial Clock line and $\overline{SCS}$ is the Slave Select line.
+As the SPI interface pins are pin-shared with normal I/O pins and with the I2C function pins, the SPI interface pins must first be selected by setting correct bits in the SIMC0 and SIMC2 registers.
 After the desired SPI configuration has been set it can be disabled or enabled using the SIMEN bit in the SIMC0 register.
-Communication between devices connected to the SPI interface is carried out in a master mode with all data transfer initiations being implemented by the master.
+Communication between devices connected to the SPI interface is carried out in a slave/master mode with all data transfer initiations being implemented by the master.
 The Master also controls the clock signal.
-The SPI interface can be controlled by setting the output value of a GPIO pin to enable the slave.
-Refer to the "Input/Output Ports" sections.
+As the device only contains a single $\overline{SCS}$ pin only one slave device can be utilized.
+The $\overline{SCS}$ pin is controlled by software, set CSEN bit to 1 to enable $\overline{SCS}$ pin function, set CSEN bit to 0 the $\overline{SCS}$ pin will be floating state.

-SPI Master Devices Connection
+SPI Master/Slave Connection

-The SPI function in the device offers the following features:
+The SPI function in this device offers the following features:

 - · Full duplex synchronous data transfer

-- Master mode
+- · Both Master and Slave modes

-- LSB first or MSB first data transmission modes
+- · LSB first or MSB first data transmission modes

-- Transmission complete flag

-- · Rising or falling active clock edge
+- · Transmission complete flag - · Rising or falling active clock edge

-The status of the SPI interface pins is determined by a number of factors such as whether the device is in the master mode and upon the condition of certain control bit such as SIMEN.
+The status of the SPI interface pins is determined by a number of factors such as whether the device is in the master or slave mode and upon the condition of certain control bits such as CSEN and SIMEN.